clmoua/3420Repository/DFDdictionary.md

 Package: Group of documents or files in the system.

-License Info: Type of information from open-source software.
+License Info: License information from open-source software.

 CPE Information: